Australian plague locust update

 Australian plague locusts (Chortoicetes terminifera) are native insects that, if left unmanaged, can pose a serious threat to pastures, crops and horticulture.

-There were few locust activity reports in Victoria during 2024.
-Limited sporadic breeding is possible under suitable habitat conditions, especially in the Mallee district where above average rainfall is expected, but any resulting population is likely to remain at low levels.
-There is a very low to low risk of a regional infestation developing.
+There were few locust activity reports in Victoria during autumn 2025.
+Limited sporadic breeding is possible under suitable habitat conditions in the Mallee and Wimmera districts but any resulting populations are likely to remain at low levels.
+There is a very low risk of regional infestations developing.

-The overall outlook is for low-density populations across inland eastern Australia, with possible localised medium to high densities of summer generations developing in parts of NSW and Queensland.
+The overall outlook is for low to medium-density populations across inland eastern Australia, with possible localised high densities of nymphs developing in central west NSW and inland Queensland.

 A summary of locust activity throughout Australia is provided by the Australian Plague Locust Commission via the Locust Bulletin.